nabilalibou/online_bci_mi/README.md

 This repository explores the development of a real-time Brain-Computer Interface (BCI) capable of classifying motor execution and motor imagery tasks using EEG signals.
-The ultimate goal is to create a rock-paper-scissors game controlled by BCI.
+The ultimate goal is to create a rock-paper-scissors game controlled by BCI using minimal training data.

 The project arose from a desire to compete in various games using BCI technology.
-We aimed to develop a system that accurately classifies different limb movements with minimal training data.
+We aimed to develop a system that accurately classifies different limb movements using only 50 training samples per condition.

 ## Approach: